FedML-AI/doc.fedml.ai/docs/share-and-earn/prerequisites.md

-# Node prerequisites for binding to FEDML Platform
+# Node prerequisites for binding to TensorOpera® AI platform

-In order to bind node to FEDML Platform, you need to have **NVIDIA GPU(s) with CUDA drivers** installed.
+In order to bind node to TensorOpera® AI platform, you need to have **NVIDIA GPU(s) with CUDA drivers** installed.

 To check if Nvidia drivers are installed, run the following command:

 ```bash
 nvidia-smi
 ```